Specifying Spring ’83

 RSS is too stark.
 I follow a lot of RSS feeds, and I appreciate them, and I almost want to leave it at that; nothing’s more boring than re-litigating RSS.
 I will just observe that there is something about this technology that has seemed, over the years, to scold rather than invite; enclose rather than expand; and strip away rather than layer upon.

-For my part, I believe presentation is fused to content; I believe presentation is a form of content; so RSS cannot be the end of the story.
+For my part, I believe presentation is fused to content; I believe presentation is a kind of content; so RSS cannot be the end of the story.

 For me, the recent resurgence of the email newsletter feels not much like a renaissance, and more like a massing of exhausted refugees in the last reliable shelter.
 I’m glad we have it; but email cannot be the end of the story, either.